-degradation_classical_decomposition([,]) decomposition approach (moving average) and calculate various statistics, including the result of a Mann-Kendall test and a Monte Carlo-derived confidence indegradation_ols(energy_normalized[,]) Estimate the trend of a timeseries using ordinary least-squares regression and calculate various statistics including a Monte Carlo-derived confidence interval of slope. degradation_year_on_year(energy_normalized) Estimate the trend of a timeseries using the year-on-year decomposition approach and calculate a Monte Carloderived confidence interval of slope.
+degradation_classical_decomposition([,]) Estimate the trend of a timeseries using a classical decomposition approach (moving average) and calculate various statistics, including the result of a Mann-Kendall test and a Monte Carlo-derived confidence interval of slope. degradation_ols(energy_normalized[,]) Estimate the trend of a timeseries using ordinary least-squares regression and calculate various statistics including a Monte Carlo-derived confidence interval of slope. degradation_year_on_year(energy_normalized) Estimate the trend of a timeseries using the year-on-year decomposition approach and calculate a Monte Carloderived confidence interval of slope.